ahmadhuss/ludus-free-premium-ecommerce-template/README.md

 *I want to thank all of you who give stars and fork the repo.
 I love you all and I have no words in my heart.*

-I have also developed another open-source eCommerce template that may work for you.
+I've developed another open-source eCommerce template that may work for you.
 [Demo link](https://github.com/ahmadHuss/groover-free-premium-ecommerce-template)

 ## Real use case:
 This template has also been used in a famous Codecanyon script named DOKANS [Demo link](https://bit.ly/3rTQIqp) which has ~300+ sales.